LLNL/Silo/docs/Chapter2-Section6.md

 #### Returned value:
 DBGetVarByteLength returns the length of the given simple variable in bytes on success and -1 on failure.

 #### Description:

-The DBGetVarByteLength function returns the length of the requested simple variable, in bytes.
+The `DBGetVarByteLength` function returns the length of the requested simple variable, in bytes.
-This is useful for determining how much memory to allocate before reading a simple variable with DBReadVar.
+This is useful for determining how much memory to allocate before reading a simple variable with `DBReadVar`.
-Note that this would not be a concern if one used the DBGetVar function, which allocates space itself.
+Note that this would not be a concern if one used the `DBGetVar` function, which allocates space itself.

 ### `DBGetVarDims()` - Get dimension information of a variable in a Silo file